ashirk94/ashirk94/README.md

 Hi, I'm Alan Shirk.
-I'm a Computer Science student at PSU.
-I am currently taking Operating Systems, Intro to Software Engineering, and Intro to Computer Hardware.
+I'm a Junior in Computer Science at Portland State University.
+I am currently taking CS 333 - Intro to Operating Systems, CS 314 - Elements of Software Engineering, and ECE 341 - Intro to Computer Hardware.